 Remuneration to officers

 The Board prepares guidelines for the remuneration of officers, pursuant to the law, which are submitted to the GM.
-Remuneration to the managing director is approved by the Board of Directors on the Chairman’s recommendations.
+Remuneration to the Chief Executive Officer is approved by the Board on the Chairman’s recommendations.

-In 2012 the company introduced a new bonus scheme that applies to all employees in Norway and will be effective as of 2013.
-The managing director has an option to purchase shares.
+In 2012 the company introduced a new bonus scheme that applies to all employees in Norway and was effective as of 2013.
+The Chief Executive Officer has an option to purchase shares.
 Details concerning the remuneration of the company’s officers are provided in a separate note to the accounts.

 Information and communication